A Travelers Guide to Kochi Japan

 There are also buses and trains to Kochi.
 However, they are all priced around the same so the quickest and easiest way is by plane.

 Kochi is a little different from other areas of Japan for a few reasons.
-Kochi offers lush forest, tall mountains, cultural experiences, epic adventures, mouthwatering food, and last (but certainly not least) sake.
+Kochi offers lush forest, tall mountains, cultural experiences, epic adventures, mouthwatering food (seriously some some must try foods in Japan are found in this region), and last (but certainly not least) sake.
 This combines some of the best experiences that Japan has to offer in one location!
 How cool is that?

 Like I mentioned earlier Kochi is a not a major hotspot for western tourists.
 Now, I know a lot of people worry when heading off the beaten path about finding someone who speaks English.